eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

   ....
 ```

-This is probably a decent default behavior, but in practice there might be some keys that you'd want to exclude from the cache key.
-For example, `streams` key used for logging are given a fresh value each time, but it has no meaningful value for serialization.
+This is probably a decent default behavior, but in practice there are some keys that you'd want to exclude from the cache key.
+For example, `streams` key is used for logging, and is given a fresh value each time, which has no meaningful value for serialization.
+There's no reason to try to turn it into JSON.

 I've added an annotation called `cacheOptOut(...)` for this purpose: